acrawford73/stream-download/README.md

 ./stream.py -l

 Download all streaming media assets from CDN and store locally in "video" folder.
+If any assets fail to download, just run the script again.

 ./stream.py